 - 4 cups of water

 - 1 (16 ounce) package dried lentils (about 2+1/2 cups)

 - 2 cups packed fresh baby spinach, rinsed

 - grated Parmigiano-Reggiano cheese, for serving

-In a 3 to 4-quart soup pot, heat olive oil over moderately high heat.
+- In a 3 to 4-quart soup pot, heat olive oil over moderately high heat.
 Add the onions, garlic, carrots and celery.
-Sauté, stirring occasionally, until vegetables are softened and light brown, about 5 minutes.
+Sauté, stirring occasionally, until vegetables are softened and golden, about 3 to 5 minutes.

-Add the salt, red pepper flakes, water, vegetable stock, and lentils.
+- Add in salt, red pepper flakes, water, vegetable stock, and lentils.
 Bring to boil, then reduce heat to low, cover and simmer until lentils are tender, about 30 minutes.
+Stirring occasionally.

 - Last step, add the spinach into the soup and simmer for a few minutes more, until spinach wilts.
 Taste and season with fresh cracked pepper to taste.